hamsamilton/AutoDayAndNightRThemes/README.md

 # DynamicRThemes
 Make RStudio boot a light or dark theme depending on the time of day in your area!
 This repo contains instructions and code for easy set up.
+Requires latest version of R (3.6)

 1.)
 Install required packages: